We partner with early stage ventures to build companies that transform lives and industries.

 Today, we have significant holdings in a select number of start-up companies with disruptive potential.
 We are constantly and actively looking at new exciting ventures in order to continue and build tomorrow’s technology leaders.
-We continue to target investments in the medical devices field, and have also expanded our focus to the cyber space.
+We continue to target investments in the cybersecurity & enterprise software fields, and to expand our focus to other promising verticals.

 IRONSCALES Celebrates Revenue Growth, New Senior Executives and New Headquarters

 Following a successful 2020, which saw a 72 percent increase in revenue, IRONSCALES, the pioneer of self-learning email security, continues its momentum into 2021 with powerful mid-year results and expansionRead More